Bringing a Claim to the Petty Debts Court

 To bring a claim to Court, you must pay a Court fee.
 If your claim is not disputed by the Defendant, you can reclaim that Court fee from them, plus fixed costs which are a contribution for the time and effort spent in bringing your claim.
 Fees and fixed costs vary depending on how much your claim is for.

-Petty Debt Court Fees and fixed costs
+Petty Debt Court current fees and fixed costs

 Preparing your Summons and Claim Summary